MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 5. $r<0, s<0 \qquad$ Inviable population declining to extinction.
 6. $r<0, s=0 \qquad$ Same as above.

 [Figure 4.4] shows three of these possibilities pieced to gether to form a complete population model.
-On the left in the figure, number 2 above, orthologistic growth with an [Allee point], prevails at low densities, where larger numbers of other members of the species in the vicinity enhance growth.
+On the left in the figure, number 2 above, orthologistic growth with an [Allee point](https://en.wikipedia.org/wiki/Allee_effect), prevails at low densities, where larger numbers of other members of the species in the vicinity enhance growth.
 In the middle, number 3 above, exponential growth, occurs as a transition phase.
 Finally on the right, number 4 above, logistic growth with a carrying capacity, takes over when crowding and other limitations reduce growth rates as larger numbers of other members of the species in the vicinity appear.

 The vertical axis in [Figure 4.4] shows the individual growth Rate, and the horizontal axis shows the population density.
 On the right, where the slope is negative, as the density approaches $-r/s$ from the left the growth rate on the vertical axis drops to zero, so the population stops growing.